sonyahack1/PortSwigger/SSRF-4_with_blacklist-based_input_filter/SSRF-4_SSRF_with_blacklist-based_input_filter___23.04.2025_.md

 ```
 > `2)` Use `DNS resolving` with IP address checking.
 That is, perform a recursive request by domain name and check the received IP address with `whitelist`

-> `3)` Prohibit any requests to internal local system resources in principle by isolating the network.
+> `3)` Prohibit any requests to internal local system resources by isolating the network.